Let Me Be Good to You

 Let Me Be Good to You is an album by the American R&B singer Lou Rawls, released in 1979 on Philadelphia International Records.

 The album's lead single, "Let Me Be Good to You", made No. 11 on the R&B chart, while the album peaked at No. 13 R&B. The album peaked at No. 49 on the pop chart.

 Production

 The production was split between Gamble & Huff, Thom Bell, Dexter Wansel and Jack Faith.
-New PIR signings the Jones Girls contributed backing vocals to the album.
+New PIR signings the Jones Girls contributed backing vocals to the album, as did the Sweethearts of Sigma.

 Critical reception

 AllMusic called Let Me Be Good to You "an above-average album that did much better than anyone thought it would at the time."
 The Bay State Banner thought that the album "again proves what a fine ballad and soul singer Rawls is," writing that "including one disastrous message song is the only thing that keeps this lp from being a complete triumph."